 In 1990, the Americans with Disabilities Act (ADA) was ruled out as a civil rights law that prohibits any discrimination against disabled individuals in many areas of life, including employment, public accommodation, transportation, communications, and access to all state and local government programs/services.

 Aside from individuals, this federal law has been pushing businesses towards setting new standards with accessibility and its effect on customer reach.
 Even though the ADA regulations have been here since 1990, the regulations have been revised a couple of times.
 In January 2010, the federal government applied major revisions to the law.

 The Americans With Disabilities Act (ADA) And Its Rules On Website Accessibility

-As we said above, the latest revision of the ADA act was published in 2010, where the ADA standards protecting and assisting people with disabilities were changed.
+As we said above, the latest revision of the ADA act was published in 2010, when the ADA standards protecting and assisting people with disabilities were changed.

 The Current Barriers (And How To Remove Them)

 Nowadays, there are plenty of ADA accessibility tools that allow people with disabilities to interact with websites.
 However, even these tools are sometimes not enough – for instance, screen readers can sometimes get confused when reading a webpage that uses images with text for section headers, as well as other unoptimized elements.